srirangamuc/srirangamuc/README.md

 ## 🌱 What I'm Currently Working On:
 - 🚀 Exploring advanced Machine Learning algorithms
-- 🏥 Developing cutting-edge Federated Learning models for Medical Image Analysis
+- 🏥 Studying about cutting-edge Federated Learning models for Medical Image Analysis
-- 📊 Contributing to open-source projects and collaborating with the ML community

 ---